egaba/ember-touch-mixin/README.md

 bower link ember-touch-mixin
 ```

-After you make your edits, create a `dist` build:
+Run `gulp` to watch and compile your assets as you make edits:
 ```
 gulp
 ```